John Marwick: Career

 In 1920 he became an assistant geologist in the New Zealand Geological Survey.
 As the only Geological Survey palaeontologist, Marwick named most of the common New Zealand Tertiary fossils, as well as many rarer ones.
 His work on molluscs were important contributions to understanding the Cenozoic-era connections and environments.
 He continued work with oil companies in this field after he retired.

+Marwick was a geologist and palaeontologist on the 1924 Chatham Islands Expedition.

 From 1937, still in the Geological Survey, Marwick entered into a fifteen-year collaboration with Harold Finlay.
 He persuaded Finlay to shift his focus from molluscs to forams.
 The result of this collaboration was the integration of Finlay's foram work with Marwick's stratigraphy and mollusc work.
 They jointly produced a schema of New Zealand Cenozoic rocks that survives to the present almost without modification.

 Marwick retired in 1952.
 He continued to work from home in what became a highly productive period.
 Apart from his work with oil companies, he took to completion research on turritellid gastropods and New Zealand faunal studies.
 He made significant contributions to geomorphology and Mesozoic palaeontology, as well as volcanology and stratigraphy.
 His bibliography contains 124 publications.

 John Marwick died at Hastings on 17 August 1978.